 Easily Confused with Disease and Environmental Stress

-Damage from improperly applied chemicals can be easily confused with diseases caused by pathogens (viruses, bacteria, and fungi) as well as problems caused by poor environmental conditions.
-This can make it difficult to pinpoint chemical damage as the source of injury over things like insect feeding, mottling due to a virus, or die-back due to dry soil conditions.
+Damage from improperly applied chemicals can be easily confused with diseases caused by pathogens (viruses, bacteria, and fungi), as well as problems resulting from poor environmental conditions.
+This can make it difficult to pinpoint chemical damage as the source of injury over things like insect feeding, mottling due to a virus, or die-back caused by dry soil conditions.

 Diagnosis of Chemical Injury

-Use these factors to separate chemical injury from damage caused by abiotic factors (like disease) and environmental stress.
+Use these factors to distinguish between chemical injury and damage caused by other factors such as disease and environmental stress.

 Knowledge of Chemical Applications or Spills

-Always keep a record of when and where you applied any chemical (pesticides, fertilizers, et.al.)
+Always keep a record of when and where you apply any chemical (pesticides, fertilizers, etc.).
 Note accidental spills and nearby applications of chemicals by other people.
-Often, it is not known what is being applied to nearby areas, but if symptoms appear after the application, there could be a correlation.
+Often, it is not known what is being applied to nearby areas; however, if symptoms appear after the application, there may be a correlation.

 It is important to remember that just because a chemical was sprayed nearby does not mean it is the cause of injury to the plants.
-The chemical application to your neighbor's lawn could have just as easily been a fertilizer as it could have been a herbicide, and you cannot assume it is the source of phytotoxicity until it is known what was applied and if that particular chemical could cause the damage observed.
+The chemical application to your neighbor's lawn could have just as easily been a fertilizer as it could have been a herbicide, and you cannot assume it is the source of phytotoxicity until it is known what was applied and whether that particular chemical could cause the observed damage.

 Damage Patterns Match Spay Patterns